-When Julia was diagnosed with strep throat, her doctor prescribed an antibiotic to treat the infection.
-She started to feel better soon after she took the medication.
-But then Julia noticed an unusual discharge in her underwear.
+Angela was taking an antibiotic to treat her strep throat when she noticed a strange discharge in her underwear.
 To make things worse, her vaginal area felt very itchy.

-Julia told her mom what was going on, and her mom took her back to the doctor's office.
-The doctor diagnosed Julia with a yeast infection.
-Although she'd had been nervous about seeing a doctor for such a personal reason, she was relieved to learn that yeast infections can be a side effect of taking antibiotics, and that treatment is simple and painless.
+Angela told her mom what was going on, and they went back to the doctor's office.
+The doctor told Angela she had a yeast infection.
+Angela had been nervous about seeing a doctor for such a personal reason, so she was relieved to learn that yeast infections can be a side effect of taking antibiotics.

-A yeast infection, also known as candidiasis (pronounced: can-dih-DYE-uh-sis), is the name for a common infection caused by a yeast called candida albicans (a type of fungus).
+A yeast infection is a common infection caused by a type of fungus called candida albicans.

 Candida can overgrow for many reasons.
-Stress, pregnancy, and illnesses that affect the immune system may allow yeast to multiply, as can certain medicines.
-These include some birth control pills and steroids.
-Or if you're taking antibiotics, such as for strep throat, the antibiotics can kill "good" bacteria that also live in the body and normally keep the growth of candida in the vagina in check.
-Yeast also can flourish if a girl's blood sugar is high.
-Girls who have diabetes that isn't controlled are at a higher risk for yeast infections.
+Stress, pregnancy, and illnesses that affect the immune system may allow yeast to multiply.
+So can certain medicines, including some birth control pills and steroids.
+If you're taking antibiotics, such as for strep throat, the antibiotics can kill "good" bacteria that also live in the body and normally keep the growth of candida in the vagina in check.
+Yeast also can grow a lot if a girl's blood sugar is high.
+Girls who have diabetes that isn't controlled are more likely to get yeast infections.

 Many girls find that yeast infections tend to show up right before they get their periods because of the hormonal changes that come with the menstrual cycle.
 Clothing (especially underwear) that is too tight or made of materials like nylon that trap heat and moisture might make yeast infections more likely because yeast can thrive in this type of environment.
 Using scented sanitary products can irritate the vagina, and douching can upset the healthy balance of bacteria in the vagina.
 Both can make yeast infections more likely.